-To prevent stalking, dating/domestic violence and sexual assault from occurring, we must address the fundamental causes of the violence.
-These crimes are committed by individuals who have learned behaviors of power and control and use these strategies in their relationships.
+To prevent stalking, dating/domestic violence and sexual assault from occurring, we must address the root causes of the violence.
+These crimes are committed by individuals with learned behaviors of power and control, which they then use in their relationships.
 All of us can take a stand to prevent violence by confronting violent beliefs and attitudes before the violent actions occur.

 What Can YOU Do?

 - Use any of the "3 Ds" when you see or hear something that looks like your intervention could help.

 - Distract: Create a distraction to diffuse the situation.

 - Delegate: Seek assistance from others (friends, authority figures, etc.).

 - Hold perpetrators accountable for their choices to harm others by speaking up against their actions.